maverik-io/musicman/README.md

 Has a queue implemented.
 Queues can be saved as playlists for quick access.

 ## Commands
-running musicman presents you with a prompt.
+Running musicman presents you with a prompt.

 ```
 $ musicman